William-King977/eng84_git_github_questions/README.md

   * `git reset filename` - remove the specified file

 * **What is a Git staging area?**
-  * It acts as a draft space where one can use `git add` to add files that they want to save for their next commit.
+  * It acts as a draft space where one can use `git add` to add the files that they want to save for their next commit.
 One can use `git status` to check the files that are currently in the staging area.

 * **Workflow and the stages**
   * ANSWR